 14:18 He claims that he speaks in multiple languages, but he does not mean the "glossolalia" associated with pagan temples of the time or in modern practice.

 16:8 He says he would remain in Ephesus until the time for Shavuot.

 16:21 He concludes the letter with a personal greeting in his own handwriting.

-Paul's second letter to the congregation in Corinth was written a few months after the letter identified as First Corinthians.
-At least two letters had preceded this one (cf. 1Cor 5:9; 2Cor 10:9-11; 13:1).
+Paul's second letter to the congregation in Corinth was written from Macedonia.
+At least two letters had preceded this one, including the letter identified as First Corinthians (cf. 1Cor 5:9; 2Cor 10:9-11; 13:1).
 In 1:1 Paul extends his greeting to all the disciples in the region of Achaia, so this letter had a wider distribution than the first.